-The quiet, clean and secluded Paradise beach (or now known as Sandira beach).
-It’s a long strip of white, mostly powdery sand with a shallow, azure waters.
+The quiet, clean and secluded Paradise beach (or now known as Sandira beach) is a long strip of white, mostly powdery sand with a shallow, azure waters.
 Entrance fee is P50 for adults and P25 for kids.
-The private beach operates from 9AM to 5PM and does not offer cottages and food or drinks to keep it from becoming too commercial and touristy.
+The private beach operates from 9:00 a.m.-5:00 p.m. and does not offer cottages and food or drinks to keep it from becoming too commercial and touristy.

 Kota beach of Bantayan island

-The white, coralline sand of Kota beach at Santa Fe, Bantayan island.
-The beach is a perfect spot for sunrise viewing.
+The white, coraline sand of Kota beach at Santa Fe, Bantayan island is a perfect spot for sunrise viewing.

-The island has become the hottest summer go-to destination in Cebu this 2018.
-It is new and characterizes the powdery, white sands that can rival that of Bantayan and Malapascua islands.
-The island offers a glamping experience where guests sleep on glamorous tents as seen in the photo.
+Carnaza island has become the hottest summer go-to destination in Cebu last 2018.
+It characterizes a powdery, white sand that can rival the best beaches of Bantayan and Malapascua.
+The island offers a glamping experience where guests can sleep in glamorous tents as seen in the photo.

 La Manok Island

-A secluded and less visited piece of tropical paradise at the northernmost tip of Cebu.
-The island which boasts of its sandbar is close to Carnaza which makes for a good mix of island hopping experience if you plan to see both.
+A secluded and less visited piece of tropical paradise at the northernmost tip of Cebu, La Manok island is yet another white sandbar.
+It is close to Carnaza which makes for a good mix of island hopping experience if you plan to see both.

 Here are the best attractions in Mactan island that can be covered for a layover itinerary.

 The shrine is dedicated to honor the Battle of Mactan where Lapu-Lapu, the first Filipino hero, defeated and presumably killed the Spanish invader Ferdinand Magellan in April 27, 1521.
 The very place is where the battle happened.
-At the shrine, a statue of Lapu-Lapu is installed to celebrate his bravery and honor, and in its opposite side, an octagonal-based obelisk is dedicated to Ferdinand Magellan.
+At the shrine, a statue of Lapu-Lapu is installed to celebrate his bravery and honor; on the opposite side is an octagonal-based obelisk dedicated to Ferdinand Magellan.

 Alegre Guitar Factory